Zhao Ying: During Later Tang

 During the Tongguang era (923–926) of the subsequent Later Tang, Kang Yanxiao, who then carried the name of Li Shaochen (bestowed by the emperor Li Cunxu), served as the military governor (Jiedushi) of Baoyi Circuit (保義, headquartered in modern Sanmenxia, Henan), and Zhao Ying continued to serve under him.
 When Li Shaochen served on Li Cunxu's campaign to destroy Later Tang's southwestern neighbor Former Shu, Zhao remained at Baoyi.
 Subsequently, after Li Cunxu was killed in a mutiny at the capital Luoyang and was succeeded by his adoptive brother Li Siyuan, Li Siyuan's son-in-law Shi Jingtang was made the acting military governor of Baoyi.
 Zhao, as a member of Li Shaochen's old staff, greeted him, and it was said that they became like old friends immediately.
 Shi thus had him serve as a secretary.
 Thereafter, wherever Shi's posting changed, Zhao followed him, and he frequently served as Shi's liaison to the imperial government.
 When Shi was made the military governor of Hedong Circuit (河東, headquartered in modern Taiyuan, Shanxi), he served as Shi's assistant.

 In 936, then-emperor Li Congke (Li Siyuan's adoptive son), who had long suspected Shi of plotting rebellion, decided to test Shi by issuing an edict moving him to Tianping Circuit (天平, headquartered in modern Tai'an, Shandong).
 Shi, fearing that this was a trap, convened his key staff members asked for their opinions on what to do.
 Zhao advocated that he report to Tianping.
 However, several other key staff members, including Liu Zhiyuan and Sang Weihan, suggested that he rebel.
 Shi ultimately agreed and rebelled.
-He sought aid from Emperor Taizong of Later Tang's northern rival Khitan Empire.
+He sought aid from Emperor Taizong of Later Tang's northern rival, the Khitan Empire.
 A Later Tang army, under the command of Zhang Jingda, soon put Hedong's capital Taiyuan under siege, but Emperor Taizong thereafter arrived with a Khitan relief army, and crushed Zhang's army.
 He declared Shi the emperor of a new Later Jin.